lexsed/tkprocesssupervisor/README.md

 This is a simple process supervisor that uses tkinter to display the status of multiple processes.

-The processes are defined in a json file.
+The processes are defined in a json file, by default named `proc_supervisor.json` in the working folder, however the software will take the file name of the file as an argument.

 The json file has two top level keys, "config" and "processes".

 The "config" key contains a dictionary of configuration items.
 (TBD)